 Religious Studies explores the roles religions play in contemporary society and around the world.
 It examines how the spiritual, ethical, and legal perspectives of religions shape politics, the arts, social movements, sexualities, the environment, and questions about the purpose of life.

 We offer courses that are multi-religious and comparative in scope related to a particular theme or issue, as well as courses that focus on a specific religious tradition.
 We approach religious studies through the humanities and social sciences and study their influence on a wide range of current social processes and challenges.

 “I like how Religious Studies helps me understand and experience the diversities and contradictions not just between religions, but within any one single religion.”

 – Dr. Derek Simon, Associate Professor

 - Small, engaging classes that emphasize personal interaction, discussion, and debate.

-Religious Studies is a multi-disciplinary study.
-Students are exposed to a variety of approaches, as well as to serious reflections on the nature of methodology and scholarly inquiry.
-We believe an adequate understanding of religion is an asset in recognizing and responding appropriately to the many complex issues that face contemporary society.
-A sufficiently critical sensibility ensures thoughtful responses, rather than emotive and unthinking reactions.
+- Religious Studies is a multi-disciplinary field of study.
+It exposes students to a variety of approaches, as well as serious reflections on the nature of methodology and scholarly inquiry.

 - You want to examine how the different aspects of religion shape politics, the arts, social movements, sexualities, and the environment